Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 19 April 2025 00.24.36 UTC
+- WIB: Sabtu, 19 April 2025 01.34.38 UTC
-- WITA: Sabtu, 19 April 2025 01.24.36 UTC
+- WITA: Sabtu, 19 April 2025 02.34.38 UTC
-- WIT: Sabtu, 19 April 2025 02.24.36 UTC
+- WIT: Sabtu, 19 April 2025 03.34.38 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

 Kategori: nature